derrickturk/usethe.computer/posts_src/13-typing-groupby-revisited.md

 Even with aggressive "erasure" (e.g. so all those `Nat` indices don't have to exist at runtime), performance is at best comparable to a "traditional" functional language---which is to say that performance is poor.
+(One side effect of this research was
+<a href="https://github.com/derrickturk/MinPS">MinPS</a>, which successfully
+compiles a dependently-typed core language to fairly crappy Javascript.)

 There are some reasons for optimism, though.
 For example, <a href="https://github.com/ollef/sixten">Sixten</a> is an